LiveRamp/hank/README.md

 Download
 ====
-You can either build cascading\_ext from source as described below, or pull the latest jar from the Liveramp Maven repository:
+You can either build Hank from source as described below, or pull the latest jar from the Liveramp Maven repository:

 ```xml
 <repository>